linrunner/tlp-doc/contribute.rst

 Documentation
 -------------
 Sources for this website are hosted at the `tlp-doc <https://github.com/linrunner/tlp-doc>`_ GitHub repo.
-Feel free to submit corrections and improvements there.
+Submit corrections and improvements there.

 Code
 ----